Kayenta, Arizona: Churches

 Many religious organizations are represented in Kayenta.
 There are churches for Baptists, Presbyterian Church, Lamb of God Pentecostal Church, Potter's House Christian Church, Kayenta Church of Christ, The Living Word Assembly of God Church Assemblies of God, Catholic Church (Our Lady of Guadalupe), a meetinghouse for the Church of Jesus Christ of Latter-day Saints, and a Kingdom Hall for Jehovah's Witnesses.
 Also there is a Bible church located on the hill of Kayenta.

-Miscellaneous

-In terms of banking, there is a Wells Fargo located in Kayenta, as well as a Western Union, and an H&R Block.
-There is a U.S. post office in Kayenta.
-There is one movie rental location, a NAPA auto and truck parts store, and an Urban Trendz haircut place.